 Touch-taste synesthesia

-From this point of view, second-order synesthesias are those that combine perceptual information with abstract concepts.
+From this point of view, “second-order” synesthesias are those that combine perceptual information with abstract concepts.
 Like seeing the months of the year or the seasons with specific colors.

-Why do second-order abstract synesthesias form?
+Why do abstract second-order synesthesias form?

 The inferior parietal lobe gives us a foothold to explain the relationship between synesthesia and creativity.
 And one key may be metaphor.